guimassoqueto/node-clean-api/README.md

 2. Rename the *.env.example* to *.env*
 3. `make install` to install all package.json dependencies
 4. `make mongodb` to up the mongo container

+Choose between:
-5. `make start-server` to run the application without transpile the code to javascript
+5. `make start-local` to run the application without transpile the code to javascript
+5. `make start-server` to transpile the code to javascript and run it

 ### For Windows Users
 1. Install [Chocolatey Package Manager](https://chocolatey.org/install)
 2. Install make package (to be able to run `make` commands): `choco install make`
 3. Rename the *.env.example* to *.env*
 4. `make install` to install all package.json dependencies

+Choose between:
-5. `make start-server` to run the application without transpile the code to javascript
+5. `make start-local` to run the application without transpile the code to javascript
+5. `make start-server` to transpile the code to javascript and run it

 TODO: